Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Cumulative Metrics Example

-An example of a simple attack graph is presented in Figure~\ref{sfig:example_graph}.
-It consists of nine attack states with ten attack vectors between them.
+An example of a simple attack graph is presented in Fig.~\ref{sfig:example_graph}.
+It consists of nine attack states with ten vulnerabilities between them.
 The states $a$ and $z$ are the start and end states, respectively.
 In this example, the states $i$, $j$ and $k$ are grouped to a node $n$ ($G_n$), as indicated by their blue color.
 The green states $a$, $b$ and $c$ precede the $G_n$ states on the attack paths, and the black states $x$, $y$, and $z$ come after the $G_n$ states.

-Using node~$n$ and the attack state $j$ as examples, we show which attack vector impact values are relevant for node-wise metrics $C_{IN}(n)$, $C_{OUT}(n)$ and $C_{NODE}(n)$ (Eq.~\ref{eq:ICEI},~\ref{eq:OCEI} and ~\ref{eq:NWCEI}, respectively), as well as $E[I_j]$ (Eq.~\ref{eq:E_IMP}) and $CE[I_j]$ (Eq.~\ref{eq:CEI}) for attack state~$j$.
-A visual representation of these metrics and their included attack vectors is shown in Figure~\ref{sfig:example_metrics}.
-To further help explain the metrics, the different sets used in their equations are presented in Figure~\ref{sfig:example_sets}.
+Using node~$n$ and the attack state $j$ as examples, we show which vulnerability impact values are relevant for node-wise metrics $C_{IN}(n)$, $C_{OUT}(n)$ and $C_{NODE}(n)$ (\eqref{eq:ICEI},~\eqref{eq:OCEI} and~\eqref{eq:NWCEI}, respectively), as well as $E[I_j]$ and $CE[I_j]$ (\eqref{eq:E_IMP}~and~\eqref{eq:CEI}, respectively) for attack state~$j$.
+A visual representation of these metrics and their included vulnerabilities is shown in Fig.~\ref{sfig:example_metrics}.
+To further help explain the metrics, the different sets used in their equations are presented in Fig.~\ref{sfig:example_sets}.
 In the figures, the colours of the metrics and the colours of the sets in their equations match, although $G_n$ also appears in the equations for $C_{IN}(n)$ and $C_{OUT}(n)$.